 Limitations of the Basin Outlet Calibration

 In the third experiment the HYMODS_DS was calibrated only to data at the basin outlet under all levels of parameter complexity, and streamflow records for all 6 sub-basins, as well as flows at Dakah not used during calibration, are used for model validation.
 First, we consider the flows at Dakah.
-During the calibration period, all three parameterization schemes produce very accurate streamflow predictions with NSE (KGE) values above 0.95 (0.96) (Figure 7).
-High accuracy holds even under the Lump_Outlet, which is somewhat surprising given the spatial heterogeneity of the basin.
+During the calibration period, all three parameterization schemes produce very accurate streamflow predictions with NSE (KGE) values above 0.95 (0.96) (Figure 8).
+High accuracy holds even under the Lump_Outlet, despite the spatial heterogeneity of the basin.
 While NSE and KGE values at Dakah rise marginally with greater parameter complexity during calibration, this no longer holds during the validation period, suggesting no benefit with an increase in parameter complexity.

 The validation results for the 6 sub-basins demonstrate the danger in relying on outlet data alone when calibrating a distributed model for flow prediction at interior points.
 Streamflow predictions at interior sites exhibit low accuracy and high uncertainty, with the worst performance at the Daronta site (all NSEs and KGEs are negative).
+We note that the poor performance at Daronta is likely due in part to the impacts of water abstraction and the operation of Naglu dam.
 Further examination (Figure S4) showed that the HYMOD_DS significantly overestimated streamflow at Daronta and underestimated flow at three sites in the eastern part of the basin (Chitral, Gawardesh, and Chaghasarai).
 Model performance at Kama and Asmar is somewhat better than the other validation sites, although improvements are not the same across all parameterizations.
 The Lump-Outlet predictions at these sites still have low average accuracy (average NSE < 0.7 and average KGE < 0.6), while the Semi-Outlet exhibits large uncertainty in performance across the 50 optimization trials.
-Surprisingly, the Dist-Outlet shows promising results with high expected accuracy at Kama and Asmar (mean NSE (KGE) of 0.84 (0.71) and 0.90 (0.88), respectively) and comparable performance at many of the other sites.
+Surprisingly, the over-parameterized Dist-Outlet shows promising results with high expected accuracy at Kama and Asmar (mean NSE (KGE) of 0.84 (0.71) and 0.90 (0.88), respectively) and comparable performance at many of the other sites.
 One exception is Gawardesh, where the Lump-Outlet outperforms the other model variants, although the reason for this is not immediately clear.
 Overall, the results indicate that any calibration based on basin outlet data should be used with substantial caution when predicting flows at interior basin sites.

 After reviewing all of the calibration experiments, it becomes clear that the Semi-Pooled and Dist-Pooled calibrations provide more robust performance compared to the basin outlet calibrations due to their improved representation of internal hydrologic processes across the basin.
 To further compare these calibration strategies against one another, we evaluate the variability in optimal parameters resulting from the 50 trials of the GA algorithm.
-Figure 8 shows the coefficient of variation (CV) of Cmax (a parameter for the soil moisture account module) over the basin from all combinations of calibration approaches (the outlet and pooled) and 3 parameterization schemes.
-A clear pattern of increasing variability (high uncertainty in Cmax) emerges as parameter complexity increases for both the outlet and pooled calibration strategies.
+Figure 9 shows the coefficient of variation (CV) of Cmax (a parameter for the soil moisture account module) over the basin from all combinations of calibration approaches (the outlet and pooled) and 3 parameterization schemes.
+A clear pattern of increasing variability (higher uncertainty in Cmax) emerges as parameter complexity increases for both the outlet and pooled calibration strategies.
 That is, the semi- and fully-distributed parameterizations lead to significantly variable parameter sets that produce similar representations of the observed basin response.
-Figure 8 also suggests that the equifinality can be alleviated to an extent by pooling data across sites.
+Figure 9 also suggests that the equifinality can be alleviated to an extent by pooling data across sites.
 The pooled calibration approaches consistently show lower variability in Cmax compared to the outlet calibration at the same level of parameter complexity.
 These results are relatively consistent across the remaining 14 HYMOD_DS parameters.
 The implications of parameter stability on streamflow projections under climate change is addressed in the next section.